arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 ---
-title: Getting Started with ArangoGraphML Services and Packages
+title: Getting Started with ArangoGraphML
-menuTitle: ArangoGraphML
+menuTitle: Getting Started
-weight: 5
+weight: 10
 description: >-
-  Interface to control all resources inside ArangoGraphML in a scriptable manner
+  How to control all resources inside ArangoGraphML in a scriptable manner
 archetype: default
+aliases:
+  - getting-started-with-arangographml
 ---
 ArangoGraphML is a set of services that provide an easy to use and scalable interface for graph machine learning.
 Since all of the orchestration and training logic is managed by ArangoGraph, all that is typically required is a specification outlining the data to be used to solve a task.

-ArangoGraphML's suite of services and packages is driven by what we call "specifications".
-These specifications are standard Python dictionaries and empower users to define tasks concisely and repeatable.

-[Notebooks](../../arangograph/notebooks.md) that have the ArangoGraphML services enabled come preloaded with valuable data science and ML packages, and most notably, the server includes the `arangoml` package, which provides access to all of the ArangoGraphML specific features.
+If you are using the self-managed solution, additional configurations are needed such as loading the database.

 The package allows for managing all of the necessary ArangoGraphML components, including:
 - **Project Management**: Projects are at the top level, and all activities must